 - Press the save job description button.

-Here’s a 45-second live demonstration of how our keyword targeting feature works:
+Here’s a 45-second live demonstration of how our resume keywords feature works:

 9 Impressive Things To Put On Your Resume

 Now that we’ve got the essentials out the way, we’ll look at some other influential factors.
 These are good to use for personalizing your resume and making up for it when you don’t meet all the desirable criteria.